Elias Boudinot (Cherokee)

 Elias Boudinot (ᎦᎴᎩᎾ ᎤᏩᏘ; 1802 – June 22, 1839; also known as Buck Watie) was a writer, newspaper editor, and leader of the Cherokee Nation.
 He was a member of a prominent family, and was born and grew up in Cherokee territory, now part of present-day Georgia.
 Born to parents of mixed Cherokee and European ancestry and educated at the Foreign Mission School in Connecticut, he became one of several leaders who thought that acculturation was critical to Cherokee survival.
 He was influential in the period of removal to Indian Territory.

-In 1826, Boudinot had married Harriet R. Gold, the daughter of a prominent New England family in Cornwall, Connecticut.
+In 1826, Boudinot married Harriet R. Gold, the daughter of a prominent New England family in Cornwall, Connecticut.
 He met her while a student at the FMS in town.
 Following his cousin John Ridge's marriage to a local woman there in 1825, Boudinot's marriage was controversial and opposed by many townspeople.
 But to protect their future children, the Cherokee National Council had passed a law in 1825 enabling the descendants of Cherokee fathers and white mothers to be full citizens of the Cherokee.
 (Formerly, they had no official place in the matrilineal tribe, as children belong to their mother's clan and people, and the white women were outsiders.)
 The Boudinots returned to Cherokee homelands (now in Georgia) to live at New Echota.
 They reared their six children as Cherokee.

 Boudinot, with numerous other leading Cherokee, particularly those who had been educated outside the tribe, thought that removal was inevitable in the face of the numbers of United States settlers encroaching on their lands.
 He and several allies signed the Treaty of New Echota in 1835, seeking to gain the best conditions for their people.
 Cession of communal lands was adamantly opposed by John Ross, the Principal Chief, and the full-blood members of tribe, who comprised the majority.
 The following year, the tribe was forced to cede most of its lands in the Southeast, and remove to west of the Mississippi River in Indian Territory in the late 1830s.

 After Harriet died in 1836, Boudinot moved with his children to Indian Territory.
 After Removal, in June 1839 he and three other Treaty Party leaders were assassinated there by members of the Ross faction, known as the National Party.
 The orphaned Boudinot children were sent to be raised by his parents-in-law in Cornwall, Connecticut, which was believed more safe.
 They attended school there.
 After Boudinot's son E. C. was educated, he returned west, settling in Fayetteville, Arkansas.
 He became an attorney and active in tribal and Democratic Party politics.
 He represented the Cherokee Nation in the Confederate Congress as a non-voting delegate.

 Boudinot appears as a character in Unto These Hills, an outdoor drama that has been performed in Cherokee, NC since 1950.